kn007/wordpress-mail-login-to-dashboard/README.md

 Put the following files are placed under the wordpress theme directory.

-Then include mail-login-support.php in functions.php
+Then include mail-login-support.php in functions.php.

 Done.
 You can visit yourwordpresssite.com/wp-login.php to see the feature.